Nagaland Lok Sabha constituency: Election results

-General election 1967
+1967

 In its first election, Nagaland Nationalist Organisation candidate, S. C. Jamir was elected unopposed and represented the constituency in the 4th Lok Sabha.

-General election 1971
+1971

-A. Kevichusa of the United Front of Nagaland won the election and represented the constituency in the 5th Lok Sabha.
+A. Kevichüsa of the United Front of Nagaland won the election and represented the constituency in the 5th Lok Sabha.

-General election 1977
+1977

 Rano M. Shaiza of the United Democratic Front party won the seat and represented the constituency in the 6th Lok Sabha.

-General election 1980
+1980

 Independent candidate, Chingwang won the election and represented the constituency in the 7th Lok Sabha.

-General election 1984
+1984

 Chingwang joined the INC, held the seat and represented the constituency in the 8th Lok Sabha.

-General election 1989
+1989

-Shikino Sam of the INC represented the constituency in the 9th Lok Sabha.
+Shikiho Sema of the INC represented the constituency in the 9th Lok Sabha.

-General election 1991
+1991

 The election was a direct contest between sitting MP Shikiho Sema from the INC and Imchalemba of the NPC.
 This was the first election that the BJP fielded a candidate for the Nagaland seat, Pius Lotha, who had to repeatedly reiterate that the BJP was not a communal party.
 The ban on the National Socialist Council of Nagaland by the Vishwanath Pratap Singh government was the main issue during the election campaigning with the INC and NPC blaming each other for the ban.

-General election 1996
+1996

 On 28 July 1992, Imchalemba had joined the Congress.
 He fought the 1996 elections on the Congress' ticket.
 The continued presence of the security forces in Nagaland was an important electoral issue.
 The Naga Students' Federation demanded a boycott of the elections until the "disturbed area" tagged under the Armed Forces (Special Powers) Act was revoked.
 Congress now had their government in the Centre as well as the state.
 Imchalemba's opponent, H. Khekiho Zhimomi stated "we certainly don't deserve these black laws in the state and we have the experience of the '50s and '60s which have made this crystal clear.
 As long as we have these laws operational in the state, violence and tension will continue during elections."
 Imchalemba won the election comfortably and represented the state in the 11th Lok Sabha.

-General election 1998
+1998

 K. Asungba Sangtam of the INC represented the constituency in the 12th Lok Sabha.

-General election 1999
+1999

 Sangtam of the INC held the seat and represented the constituency in the 13th Lok Sabha.

-General election 2004
+2004

 W. Wangyuh Konyak of the Nagaland Peoples Front represented the constituency in the 14th Lok Sabha.

-General election 2009
+2009

 C. M. Chang of the Nagaland Peoples Front represented the constituency in the 15th Lok Sabha.

-General election 2014
+2014

 Neiphiu Rio of the Nagaland Peoples Front represented the constituency in the 16th Lok Sabha.